 Jogging and walking in Florence

-Where to do outdoor sports in the city, 5 places to score
+5 perfect places to do outdoor sports in the city

-Florence is a city to be admired in the open air, a treasure trove of masterpieces in the open air to be observed, and naturally it also has excellent routes for running or walking surrounded by beauty.
+Florence is a city to admire in the open air, a treasure trove of masterpieces en plein air to observe and of course also has excellent trails for running or walking immersed in beauty.

-Trainers on your feet, come with us, we will take you to the most sporting Florence!
+Sneakers on your feet, come with us, we'll take you to the most sporty Florence!

-The Cascine Park, with its 160 hectares, is the most important in Florence.
-Considered the green lung of the city, it is also the favourite destination of Florentine athletes.
-It runs along the Arno river for 6 km and has a maximum ring of about 7 km; it is not a very long route but it is suitable to train with the repetitions, because the park has straight lines even 3 km long.
-If you need a longer distance, you can continue along the river, until you reach Signa where there is the Parco dei Renai, 270 hectares.
+The Parco delle Cascine, with its 160 hectares, is the most important park in Florence.
+Considered the green lung of the city, it is also the favorite destination of Florentine athletes.
+For 6 km it runs along the Arno river and has a maximum ring of about 7 km; not a very long route but suitable for training with the repetitions, since the park has straight stretches up to 3 km long.
+If you need a longer distance, you can continue along the river, until you reach Signa where there is the Renai Park, 270 hectares.

 Along the Arno

-All the beauty of Florence can be admired following the course of its river.
-Along the Arno river there is in fact a cycle and pedestrian path, suitable for runners, cyclists.
-We advise you to take as your starting point the Tuscany Hall (ex Obihall) in the southern area of Florence, pass under the Varlungo bridge and then continue towards the centre.
+All the beauty of Florence can be admired by following the course of its river.
+Along the Arno in fact there is a bike path and pedestrian, suitable for runners, cyclists.
+We suggest you to take as a starting point the Tuscany Hall (former Obihall) in the south of Florence, pass under the bridge of Varlungo and then continue towards the center.

-Rich in beauty and climbs, do not miss the path that starts from Porta Romana and that runs alongside the road for about 3 km, with a light but steady climb.
+Full of beauty and climbs, not to be missed is the path that starts from Porta Romana and runs alongside the road for about 3 km, with a slight but steady climb.
 The alternative is also to start from Piazza Ferrucci, to follow what is commonly called Viale dei Colli.
 Along this road we point out two beautiful gardens: the Rose Garden and the Iris Garden.
-Two small jewels that with their beauty will give you the right charge to go on.
+Two small jewels that with their beauty will give you the right charge to continue.
 Needless to say, then, that the game is worth the candle.
 The view from Piazzale Michelangelo is spectacular.

-The streets of Pian dei Giullari, along the road of the same name, from Via San Leonardo to Via Santa Margherita in Montici, can become another wonderful itinerary for Florentine runners.
-Those who come to this area have the impression that they are not in Florence, but in one of the many medieval villages in Tuscany.
-In reality the distance from the city centre is only a few kilometres.
+The streets of Pian dei Giullari run along the road of the same name, from Via San Leonardo to Via Santa Margherita a Montici, and can become another wonderful itinerary for Florentine runners.
+Whoever happens to be in this area has the impression of not being in Florence, but in one of the many medieval villages of Tuscany.
+In reality, the distance from the city center is only a few kilometers.
 Here there are also some beautiful villas.
 We mention, in particular, one of the most famous: the Gioiello, the place where Galileo Galilei spent his last years.

-A corner of a secret and untouched Florence, outside the centre.
-Settignano has a wonderful landscape that runners can admire along a short route, but which offers a decidedly different and unexpected perspective of the city.
-We recommend a tour that starts from the crossroads of via del Guarlone with the Stradone di Rovezzano.
-This little street, with its stone walls, climbs up to the centre of Settignano.
+A corner of a secret and untouched Florence, outside the center.
+Settignano has a beautiful landscape that runners can admire along a short route, but that offers a different and unexpected perspective of the city.
+We recommend a run that starts at the intersection of Via del Guarlone and Stradone di Rovezzano.
+This small road, with its stone walls, goes up to the center of Settignano.
 You can then descend along via della Capponcina to return to the starting point.